 In consultation with a faculty advisor, a PhD candidate develops an integrated program of courses and research in preparation for the General Examination.
 Each candidate is expected to demonstrate competence in certain core subjects to the satisfaction of the department as a whole.
-The basic topics vary for individual programs, but must include applied mathematics and at least two areas of departmental/interdisciplinary concentration.
 Approved courses from other departments may be offered, and members of these departments may be invited to participate in the General Examination.
-The first three terms are spent taking courses (at least eight) and performing preliminary research, including over the summer of the first year, in preparation for the General Examination, which is normally taken in January of the second year (see Section 3.1.5).
+The first three terms are spent taking courses (at least eight) and performing preliminary research, including over the summer of the first year, in preparation for the General Examination, which is normally taken in January of the second year (see Section 4.1.5).
 The balance of the program is spent on dissertation research, teaching obligations, and additional courses.
-All PhD candidates are normally required to serve as Assistants in Instruction for a minimum of three semester courses (see Section 3.1.8).
+All PhD candidates are normally required to serve as Assistants in Instruction for a minimum of three semester courses (see Section 4.1.8).
 The culmination of the PhD program is the writing of a thesis on a research topic explored by the student and a presentation of this work in a Final Public Oral examination.

-3.1.1 Requirements for the PhD Degree
+4.1.1 Requirements for the PhD Degree

 While the department encourages interdisciplinary research and education, it also recognizes the value of developing competency in a core disciplinary area.
 The PhD requirements are thus designed to provide students a deep education in a disciplinary area of the department while also requiring an area of breadth consistent with the student's research interests and program of study.
-Entering students are thus expected to select one of the six departmental disciplines as their major area of study: Applied Physics, Combustion/Thermal Science, Control and Dynamical Systems, Fluid Mechanics, Mechanics and Materials, or Applied Math and Computation.
+Entering students are thus expected to select one of the six departmental disciplines as their major area of study, which currently include: Applied Physics; Biomechanics and Biomaterials; Control, Robotics, and Dynamical Systems; Fluid Mechanics; Materials Sciences; and Propulsion and Energy Sciences.